alijah1696/CS-40-HW1/README.md

 for (i: 0 -> size_atoms-1):
 	for (j: i+1 -> size_atoms):
 		if atoms[i] == atoms[j]
-			found the correct sequence of charcaters, return [i, j], delete all rows besides i and j
+			found the correct sequence of characters, return [i, j], delete all rows besides i and j

 return [-1, -1]